 It’s 2020 and you’re a designer—doesn’t really matter from which field.
 Your Instagram feed is as entertaining and informative as ever, food delivery from your favorite restaurant is two finger taps away, and you’re finding it increasingly difficult to take those AirPods out of your ears.
-But when you are ready to shut it all off, turning to a good book can be essential for keeping the mind active without losing your sanity altogether.
+But when you are ready to shut it all off, turning to books for designers can keep the mind active without losing sanity altogether.

 Books on design and design trends are seemingly everywhere, and while some of these books have stood the test of time and are vital to any designer’s collection, others are great for spreading new ideas and exploring industry changes.
-From the classics to newer titles that capture current design thinking, here are ten must-read books for designers for 2019.
+From the classics to newer titles that capture current design thinking, here are 10 must-read books for designers this year.

 As a new-school influential graphic designer, it’s kind of ironic that Aaron Draplin takes most of his inspiration from “old and bold” logo marks ranging from turn-of-the-century lumber companies to 1960s resorts.
 But, he does, and his list of clients—ranging from Burton Snowboards to the Obama administration—speaks for itself.
 In his first book, Draplin takes a multidimensional, mid-career look at what inspires him, his design process, and the current state of contemporary graphic design.